imvishu09/File-Hider-Java/README.md

 ### Setting up the Database

-1. Install MySQL and create a database named `ytproject`.
+1. Install MySQL and create a database named `vishuproject`.
 2. Create the necessary tables:

 ```sql